xingxu21/Yale_CPSC/README.md

 1. If you copy stuff, you're cheating.
 Yale CPSC professors make it clear that our code is MOSSed.
 You will be caught.
 Don't do it.
 2. Don't copy my code.
+3. You WILL literally get kicked out of Yale.
+4. Don't do it.

 ________________________________________________________________________________________